Asiwomex/docker-nginx-certbot-ec2/README.md

 So everything from the todo api to nginx to say db should all be running docker containers.

 ### NOTE
-The nginx image used was "jonasal/nginx-certbot:latest"
+1. The nginx image used was "jonasal/nginx-certbot:latest"
+2. Check this url https://github.com/JonasAlfredsson/docker-nginx-certbot in case of anything

 ## You need...
 1. An EC2 instance (Ubuntu) with docker and docker-compose installed